mrdavidjwatts/USB-Volume-Control/README.md

 #USB-Volume-Control

 Control Volume in your computer using this board!
+It takes advantage of the NicoHood HID library and core, make sure you have it installed in your Arduino IDE before running the code supplied - https://github.com/NicoHood/HID/wiki

 ##BOM